mmendelson222/oca-checker/README.md

+# tgov-ocachecker
+## AKA Payment Mix

+This is an AngularJS project which uses a node.js web service.

+This project was started initially based on the angular-seed project.
+The notes for that project follow, though much has been changed/added.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.